rust-lang/rfcs/text/0000-unsafe-aliased.md

     value: T,
 }

+/// When this type is used, that almost certainly means safe APIs need to use pinning
+/// to avoid the aliases from becoming invalidated.
+Therefore let's mark this as `!Unpin`. impl<T> !Unpin for UnsafeAliased<T> {}

 impl<T: ?Sized> UnsafeAliased<T> {
     /// Constructs a new instance of `UnsafeAliased` which will wrap the specified
     /// value.